marcduez/graphql-validation-directives/README.md

 **endsWith**

-A string that must match the end of the provided value.
+Throws if the string does not end with the provided value.

 ```gql
 input Mutation1Input {